tomasvana10/xpuz/README.md

 `flask_babel`
 `Pillow`
 `regex`
+`platformdirs`

 ## Installation
 > [!IMPORTANT]
 > Installing `crossword_puzzle` requires Python and pip.
 > If you have Python installed without pip, click **[here](https://pip.pypa.io/en/stable/installation/)** to install it.<br><br>
-> If you do not have Python installed, download the installer **[here](https://www.python.org/downloads/)**, then refer to the previous link on how to install pip.
+> If you do not have Python installed, download the installer **[here](https://www.python.org/downloads/)**, then refer to the previous link on how to install pip.<br><br>
+> If you are on Linux, you may not have Tkinter installed by default.
+Try running `sudo apt-get install python3-tk` if this is the case.

 > [!TIP]
 > If using `python` or `pip` doesn't work, try using `python3` or `pip3`.

-- Make a virtual environment and activate it (recommended):
+1. Make a virtual environment and activate it (recommended):
 ```
 pip install virtualenv
 python -m venv venv
 MacOS/Unix: source venv/bin/activate
 Windows: venv\scripts\activate
 ```
+If you are on Windows and you cannot activate the virtual environment, try running `Set-ExecutionPolicy Unrestricted -Scope Process` and try again.
+<br><br>

-- Install the package in your system directory/virtual environment:
+2. Install the package in your system directory/virtual environment:
 ```
 pip install -U crossword-puzzle
 ```